youneshenniwrites/Zopher/README.md

 ![zopher](https://user-images.githubusercontent.com/26605247/54273843-9afd5400-457e-11e9-979e-e2bc714c0a01.png)

-This project integrates a React Native front-end with an AWS Amplify back-end that has users authentication (AWS Cognito) and GraphQL API for CRUD operations (AWS AppSync, Amazon DynamoDB).
+This project integrates a React Native front-end with an AWS Amplify back-end that has user authentication (AWS Cognito) and a GraphQL API (AWS AppSync) for CRUD operations between the client and the database (Amazon DynamoDB).

 ## App Overview